University Senior Lecturer

-Torsten Krude is interested in taking PhD students.
+Torsten Krude is accepting applications for PhD students.

-I graduated with a degree in Biology from the University of Konstanz, Germany.
-I also obtained my PhD at the University of Konstanz, having worked in the laboratory of Rolf Knippers on the assembly of nucleosomes during DNA replication.
+I graduated with a degree in Biology and obtained my PhD at the University of Konstanz, Germany, having worked in the laboratory of Rolf Knippers on the assembly of nucleosomes during DNA replication.
 In 1994, I moved to Cambridge as a postdoc with an EMBO fellowship, working with Ron Laskey at the Wellcome/CRC Institute (now the Wellcome Trust/Cancer Research UK Gurdon Institute) on the regulation of human chromosomal DNA replication.
 I began to establish my own research group there from 1997 onwards as a Royal Society University Research Fellow.
 In 2000, I was appointed as a University Lecturer in Cell Biology and moved with my research group to the Department of Zoology.

 - Krude Lab: